 I’m giving away my secret sauce here, so please pay attention.

-I’ve written or edited literally thousands of press releases for authors over the past five years and I’ve seen all the changes that Google has made to keep their search results pristine.
+I’ve written or edited literally thousands of press releases for authors and businesses over the past five years and I’ve seen all the changes that Google has made to keep their search results pristine.

-With all the changes from Google, the one model that I’ve created that still works is very simple to follow.
+With all the changes from Google, the one headline template that still works is very simple to follow.